 The choice of instrumentation of this suite is to represent the many world influences that have found their way into the musical tradition of the Adirondacks.
 The fiddle and hammered dulcimer hail from different areas of Northern Europe, the Native American flute from the United States, and the banjo from Africa (with American adaptations).
 The occasional somewhat "orchestral" writing in the piano owes itself to my vision of rearranging and expanding this music as a concerto grosso for traditional instruments with chamber orchestra.

 You can read more about the creation of this piece here.

-Below is a video recording of the final movement - V: "Hornpipe" - from the premiere in February 2019.
+Below are video recordings of the final two movements - IV: "Waltz" and V: "Hornpipe" - from the premiere in February 2019.